pathtofile/etw_watcher/README.md

 As such, when the Windows runner is updated, you can use the GitHub UI or other git tool to see the changes between versions.

+It will also create a tag, which depending on your settings means you'll also get an email when changes happen.

 # Setup:
 ## 1. Clone this repository